-- The history of European integration, in particular the history of EU competition law
+- The history of European integration, especially the history of EU competition law

-In a related paper, Anselm tested Barry Eichengreen’s recent hypothesis that during the Great Recession economic and political elites used lessons from the past in their decision-making.
-The paper explores quantitatively all 1009 speeches given by ECB Executive Board members between 2007 and 2015.
-It is argued that some of the Board’s economists paid tribute to a cultural preference for price stability and balanced budgets that was grounded in speciﬁc German lessons from the interwar period.
+Taking a similar perspective, his M.Phil. thesis examined the annual reports of the German Council of Economic Experts (1964-2017) by applying a computational Text Mining technique.
+It concluded that ordoliberal thought was not permanently present in German economic policy advice but that specific ordoliberal ideas have been reactivated during domestic crises.
+In a related paper, Anselm tested Barry Eichengreen’s popular hypothesis that during the financial and subsequent eurozone crisis, economic and political elites used lessons from the past in their decision-making.
+The article conducts a quantitative exploration of all 1,009 speeches given by ECB Executive Board members between 2007 and 2015.
+It argues that some of the Board’s economists paid tribute to a cultural preference for price stability and balanced budgets grounded in speciﬁc German lessons from the interwar period.